joshkoenig/relucantlywithher.com/_pages/the-positive-case-for-hillary-clinton.md

 President Clinton's legacy could be a progressive Supreme Court that lasts through the next several administrations.
 From a brass tacks policy standpoint, this is the single biggest win on the table.
 A Clinton court would have positive implications for a wide array of issues, both in terms of allowing a progressive agenda to proceed, and also acting as a backstop when eventually the pendulum swings back the other way.

-It's hard to understate how much of a difference this could make, especially considering that virtually any significant achievement in law over the next 30 years will almost certainly recieve the same kind of scorched earth legal challenges as the Affordable Care Act did.
+It's hard to understate how much of a difference this could make, especially considering that virtually any significant achievement in law over the next 30 years will almost certainly receive the same kind of scorched earth legal challenges as the Affordable Care Act did.
 Locking up the Supreme Court would be a generational-level win for progress.

 #### Someone We Can Push

 Realistically, the change we want to see won't come by electing a single person to a single office.
 Presidential elections are huge, sweeping events — the main event in US Politics — but we all know it takes a lot more than a President to make change happen.
-At a minimum you have to have a Congress that will approve funds and legislate your agenda, and to get that you need a large ongoing effort by citizens to counteract the ever present influence of the status-quo and special interests.
+At a minimum, you have to have a Congress that will approve funds and legislate your agenda, and to get that you need a large ongoing effort by citizens to counteract the ever present influence of the status-quo and special interests.

-While Clinton is a status-quo candidate herself, as I've mentioned above she is responsive to political pressure, including pressure from the left.
+While Clinton is a status quo candidate herself, as I've mentioned above she is responsive to political pressure, including pressure from the left.
 This means that for anyone on board with the long-term effort to make the country (and the world) a better place, her election represents an opportunity.

 Continued organization and activism during her term in office should be able to get better policies enacted.
 Moreover, a Clinton presidency would be an chance to "move the Overton window," shifting the bounds of what's seen as thinkable or doable by establishment types, another generational victory.

-Clearly we can't just elect her and expect her to take care of business, but the truth is that is never going to happen no matter who occupies the oval office, a mistake I think a lot of people made with Obama.
+Clearly we can't just elect her and expect her to take care of business, but the truth is that is never going to happen no matter who occupies the Oval Office, a mistake I think a lot of people made with Obama.
 Change takes a lot of people getting involved and staying involved (meaning they do so sustainably) not just to elect leaders, but to to create public momentum and leverage to pressure them to action once they're in office.

 #### She Knows How To Fight